Reverse Prediabetes to Avoid Diabetes

 That’s almost one-third of the population.

 Ronald B. Goldberg, M.D., an endocrinologist at the University of Miami Health System, says there are several reasons to be concerned about this trend.
-For one, the numbers that qualify somebody for prediabetes are not too far off from diabetes itself.
+For one, blood sugar numbers that qualify somebody for prediabetes are not too far off from diabetes itself.

 For example, the American Diabetes Association says that people with diabetes will have a fasting blood sugar of higher than 126 milligrams per deciliter.
 Prediabetes is just below that, with fasting blood sugar levels between 100 and 125 milligrams per deciliter.

-The same is true for the A1C blood test, as people with prediabetes are between 5.7% and 6.4%, while people with diabetes are 6.5% or higher.
-The margins are pretty thin.
+The same thin margin holds true for the A1C blood test, as people with prediabetes are between 5.7% and 6.4%, while people with diabetes are 6.5% or higher.

 Now, take those thin margins and compound it with the alarmingly high number of people with prediabetes, and you can see why Dr. Goldberg is concerned.